 HUD's definition of homelessness determines eligibility for shelter.
 When possible, centralized intake staff divert households to resources for securing housing options other than shelter placement.
-The Vulnerability Index - Service Prioritization Decision Assistance Tool (VI-SPDAT) assessment is used to make appropriate referrals through the City's coordinated entry system.
+In 2019, a Vulnerability Index - Service Prioritization Decision Assistance Tool (VI-SPDAT) assessment was implemented to make appropriate referrals through the City's coordinated entry system.

-Intake interviews at facility entry must include reviewing of client rights, assessment information in HMIS, and program expectations.
-Within five to ten days, case managers must begin collaborative and interactive service planning that includes client input about goals, accounts for client strengths and capabilities, and address challenges to obtaining and sustaining housing, including income sources.
+Intake interviews at facility entry must include review of client rights, assessment information in HMIS, and program expectations.
+Within 5 to 10 days, case managers must begin collaborative and interactive service planning that includes client input about goals, accounts for client strengths and capabilities, and addresses challenges to obtaining and sustaining housing.
 Clients must have biweekly case management meetings and regularly scheduled progress reviews by teams including case management, behavioral health, and emergency housing staff.
 In turn, case managers must prepare clients for planned termination from the program and complete exit interviews and HUD exit assessments in HMIS.
-When behavior threatens safety, the provider may restrict or end program participation.
-Clients have a right to appeal these decisions.
+When behavior threatens safety, if necessary, the provider may restrict or end program participation; clients have a right to appeal these decisions.
 Both electronic (HMIS) and hard copy records are required for all households in emergency housing.